-- The breaker switches may be off or tripped at generator.
-Reset the breaker if necessary. - The breaker may be off or tripped inside power center.
-Reset the main breaker if necessary.
+- Breaker switches may be off or tripped at generator.
+Reset breaker if necessary. - Breaker may be off or tripped inside power center.
+Reset main breaker if necessary.

-Generator makes clicking sound when trying to start
+Generator just makes clicking sound when trying to start

 - Battery condition may be low.
-Recharge if necessary. - Check for poor ground or poor battery connection.
+Recharge if necessary. - Check for poor ground or battery connection.